Admissions Requirements

 Students 21 Years of Age or Over

-A student 21 years of age or over who does not meet or satisfy admission requirements set forth in paragraph B or C above may apply for admission as a non-degree-seeking student.
+A student 21 years of age or over who does not meet or satisfy admission requirements set forth in the above Undergraduate Admissions Requirements, may apply for admission as a non-degree-seeking student.
 Admission may be granted for such programs or courses as he or she may be prepared to enter.
-Degree-seeking student status may be achieved by meeting admission standards as set forth in paragraph B or C above or by completing a minimum of twelve (12) credit hours with a "C" average or higher.
+Degree-seeking student status may be achieved by meeting admission standards as set forth in the above Undergraduate Admissions Requirements or by completing a minimum of twelve (12) credit hours with a “C” average or higher.
 Persons who are not high school graduates are required to pass the General Education Development (GED) test.

 Applicants Under Age 21 Without A High School Diploma